GIS-EPFL/Robots/robot_files/ReadMe.md

       <img width="300" alt="twoview" src="https://github.com/GIS-EPFL/Robots/assets/14881383/7ded446a-2305-4ff9-bf68-1bf38a335e23">

 ## **III.** Track calibration / Axis calibration
+**IMPORTANT: if you desire to redo the track calibration for either Aurora or Iris (the two large GIS robots), you must first speak to a member of this team so we can ensure the update is reflected in the shared repository**

 Track calibration has been completed for GIS robot set-up, and **should not normally need to be changed or adjusted.** It should only be redone if completely necessary, and only after speaking with one of the individuals managing this repo (Jingwen Wang, Marirena Kladeftira, Joseph Tannous, or Alexandra Pittiglio)!
 The robot's external linear track can be a useful tool to extend the reach and capabilities of the system.
 This is the process through which a robot's external linear track / rail is calibrated to ensure accurate positioning and movement.